 The Enard Lab is hiring both postdoctoral researchers and graduate students.
 Please contact us to inquire.
 If you are interested in earning your Ph.D. in the Enard Lab, please apply through the University of Arizona Ecology & Evolutionary Biology graduate program on their website.

-David Enard is the lab’s principal investigator and an assistant professor in the University of Arizona Ecology & Evolutionary Biology department.
+David Enard is the lab’s principal investigator.
+He is an assistant professor in the University of Arizona Ecology & Evolutionary Biology department and Genetics – GIDP program.
 His primary research interests are adaptive evolution, host-pathogen interactions, human evolution, and population genomics.
 During his time as a Postdoctoral Fellow in the Dmitri Petrov‘s lab at Stanford University, David focused on detecting positive selection in the human genome as well as on new approaches to detect selection from frequency changes over very few generations.
 He earned his PhD in Hugues Roest Crollius‘s lab at the École normale supérieure in Paris, where he developed a comparative population genomics approach that allowed him to demonstrate that distant vertebrates often adapt with the same genes.

 Diego F. Salazar-Tortosa has been a Postdoctoral Researcher in the Enard Lab since 2019.
 He received his PhD in Systems and Fundamental Biology at the University of Granada.
 In his dissertation, he studied the response of pine trees (Pinus genus) to climate change using several complementary approaches: 1) Experimental studies to understand the physiological basis of differential environmental tolerance; 2) The integration of species distribution models and evolutionary (i.e. phylogenetic and phylgeographic) history to predict habitat suitability under climatic change; and 3) A comparative evolutionary approach to study the role of dispersal to cope with aridity and environmental heterogeneity.
 He is interested in organismal evolution along with its influence on the differentiation of complex traits and the response to the environment.
 In the Enard Lab, Diego is focusing on human population genetics and its implications for human health.
 He is developing new methods to detect selection that overcome limitations of previous approaches.
 He is using Mixture Density Networks to assess the probability of adaptation while accounting for genomic factors that confound the search for selection.
 He will apply this approach to statistics previously developed to detect selection, along with new ones developed in the Enard Lab that are able to detect older events of selection.
 He is also interested in applying these approaches to genetic association studies, which can benefit from considering genomic confounding factors.
 His list of publications can be found here.